 When it comes to music, both emo and goth were influenced by punk.
-There are so many different variations of goth now like steampunk, victorian, glitter-goths, but overall, goths tend to wear black and almost black alone whereas emos lean towards skinny jeans and band merch.
+There are so many different variations of goth now like steampunk, Victorian, glitter-goths, but overall, goths tend to wear black and almost black alone whereas emos lean towards skinny jeans and band merch.

-If you’ve seen the emo vs goth South Park episode you might have figured that these groups don’t always like each other, but this isn’t always the case in real life.
+If you’ve seen the emo vs. goth South Park episode you might have figured that these groups don’t always like each other, but this isn’t always the case in real life.
 A lot of alternative people don’t strictly fall into the emo or goth category and can be a bit of both and take influence from other alternative subcultures.

 Mosher was pretty much what people called emos before they had a word for emo, so mosher and emo are one and the same, but punks also get called mosher.
 This is because the phrase comes from moshing in the pit at gigs.

-It’s more of a UK slang term because I’ve never heard it in real life, and once emo trinity emo took off, the word got less popular.
-It’s less of a case of emo vs mosher, and more emo = mosher.
+It’s more of a UK slang term because I’ve never heard it in real life, and once Emo Trinity emo took off, the word got less popular.
+It’s less of a case of emo vs. mosher, and more emo = mosher.

 You might get a chuckle at the Mosher entries on Urban Dictionary from 2005 which did not age well.
 Apparently hating “chavs” is a requirement to be a mosher.
 Yikes.

-Emo vs Scene
+Emo Vs. Scene

 Emo and scene might be the most difficult to differentiate because the big sweeping fringes both have can be indistinguishable.
-The difference between emo and scene is less of a case of emo vs scene and more emo = scene to an extent, but they still have differences.
+The difference between emo and scene is less of a case of emo vs. scene and more emo = scene to an extent, but they still have differences.

 Scene kids liked brighter neon colours, compared to emos who wore black, and often red or purple with black.
-Scene music was also more electronic and dance-y, with *shudders* Blood on the Dance Floor leading the way.
-I don’t have a problem with the whole “emo-scene-electronic” sound, I just have a massive vendetta against Davhie Vanity, so go listen to Mindless Self Indulgence instead.
+The scene music was also more electronic and dance-y, with *shudders* Blood on the Dance Floor leading the way.
+I don’t have a problem with the whole “emo-scene-electronic” sound, but the one band I will judge someone for liking is BOTDF.

 There was often an overlap with emo and scene kids liking the same bands and style but the two different terms do exist for a reason.
 As I said earlier, there are no strict rules in alt-culture so if you’re some emo-boho-goth hybrid, good for you!